Continuation-of-Ashford/ashford-docs/playing_the_game/strongholds.md

 | 3     | 12,000gp      | 12                |
 | 4     | 18,000gp      | 16                |

-### Demsene Effect
+### Demesne Effect
 Your Stronghold adds a feat of your design/choice to the settlement it is in or near.

 For a tower this should be a Guilds feat, as your stronghold can house apprentices that function as a Guild.
 If the Settlement already has a Guilds feat, you still add a new Guilds feat, but if the controller of the settlement agrees you can replace the Guilds feat the settlement previously had with an Underworld feat, or a Terrain feat of your design/choice.

 ### Extended Rest: Study (Magic School)
 Taking an extended rest at a tower allows you to choose a single spell from the tower’s school.
 It doesn’t have to be a spell you can cast, nor does it need to be on your class’s spell list.
 Even non casters can benefit from a tower if they have items they can use to cast spells.

 When you cast that spell at its lowest level, resolve its effects as if the spell were cast at one level higher.
 In other words, Magic Missile, produced from a Wand of Magic Missiles, studied at an evocation tower, would cast as a 2nd-level spell, even though you used only one charge from the wand.

 Taking an extended rest elsewhere causes you to lose the effect of the studied spell.

 ## Keep